DavidaSilva79/projeto_socin_device/README.md

 ## 💫 Features

-O conteúdo referente as features do monitec se encontra no local  do link abaixo.
+O conteúdo referente as features do econect-device se encontra no local  do link abaixo.

 https://socincompany.atlassian.net/wiki/spaces/E